 - How do I benefit?

-There may be many things you can do to assist in your own representation.
-For example, you may be able to gather much of the necessary information yourself so you don’t have to pay the attorney to do it.
-The attorney can then take that information and put it in a form which is useful to the court.
-In this way, you make the most efficient use of the attorney’s time (and your litigation budget) by focusing the attorney’s time on things you can’t do effectively yourself.
-By doing this, you will not only save money on legal fees, but retain greater control of your case than if the attorney handles the whole process.
+There may be many things you can do to help with your own representation.
+For example, you may be able to gather much of the needed info yourself so you don’t have to pay the attorney to do it.
+The attorney can then take that info and put it in a form which is useful to the court.
+In this way, you make the most efficient use of the attorney’s time (and your lawsuit budget) by focusing the attorney’s time on things you can’t do well yourself.
+By doing this, you will not only save money on legal fees, but have greater control of your case than if the attorney handles the whole process.

 What are the trade-offs?